sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 And out the other side.
 Hello France 🇫🇷!
 Time for a 67km ride to our destination.

 It's ~5:30pm French time and we're doing a quick water run in a nice town called La Capelle-lès-Boulogne.
 20km down, quite a chunk to go!
 Looking forward to a nice cold beer at the end of todays ride 🍺.

+Just been through a wonderful forest, called the Boulogne Forest.
+A couple of nice climbs and beautiful scenery 🌲.